kenthumphries/kenthumphries.github.io/_posts/2020-01-16-The-Right-Unit-Tests.md

 # 7. Fail Clearly

 When causing a newly written test to fail, it's important to think how that failure will look to a new pair of eyes.
-Consider a decodable struct with five variables that are all optional strings.
+Consider a decodable struct with three variables that are all optional strings.
 It's tempting, and quite simple to write one test:

 ```
 func test_decodes_fullValidJSON_allFieldsDecoded() {